josephaverion/josephaverion.github.io/projects/research-on-maize.md

 ## Conclusion

 I gained a lot of meaningful skills out of this internship.
 One of the major things I improved was my communication and teamwork.
 This was a group-oriented project, so we each put in effort together to successfully finish our research.
 In the process of our research, I learned a lot of biology terms about Maize and plants.
 I also learned argiculture methods to maintain plants in a controlled state.
-From the workshops, I was able to learn data science methods such as regression,and machine learning.
-Then I was able to apply those data science methods visually onto graphs learning R, a programming language for displaying graphs.
+From the workshops, I was able to learn data science methods such as regression and machine learning.
+Then after I learned R, I was able to apply those data science methods visually onto graphs.

 [Click here for a link to a PDF of my poster](https://josephaverion.github.io/projects/projectExtensions/Maize-REEU-Poster.pdf)